arfranck/TrajViViT/README.md

 - `traj_dataset.py`: Custom dataset class for loading trajectory and image data.
 - `traj_plotter.ipynb`: Jupyter notebook providing tools for visualizing and analyzing trajectory predictions.
 - `README.md`: The current file, providing an overview of the project, its usage, and file descriptions.
+- `requirements.txt`: Contains the required python modules to run the project.

 ## Usage